 No one should have to choose between food or medicine and electricity.
 But sadly, many of our elderly and disabled neighbors living on low or fixed incomes face these choices every day.

-Inquiries on applying for The Power to Care should be directed to the New Orleans Council on Aging (NOCOA).
-To donate to the Power to Care, click here.
+Inquiries on applying for The Power to Care should be directed to the New Orleans Council on Aging (NOCOA) at (504) 821-4121.

 The LIHEAP Program

 LIHEAP (Low Income Home Energy Assistance Program) is a program that provides money to help individuals with energy bills and other energy-related expenses.
-LIHEAP is funded through the federal government and works with the community action agencies to help customers pay for and keep electric service in their homes.
-For more information on how to apply for assistance, call 1-888-454-2001.
+LIHEAP is funded through the federal government and works with community action agencies to qualify customers and distribute the funds.
+For information on how to apply, click here.

 Back-up measures to prevent disconnects